Automates (orchestrates) Docker to scale, check for errored out containers and etc.

 - Reduce

-parameter in manifest andkubectl replace -f xx.yaml
+replicasparameter in manifest andkubectl replace -f xx.yaml kubectl scale <type> --replicas=6or `kubectl scale -replicas=6 -f xx.yaml

 apply vs replace

-acts as incremental update and does not change selectors.replace
+applyacts as incremental update and does not change selectors.replacecompletely sets a new deployment.

 In deployment labels work as additional identifiers, for example you can distinguish environment (prod, dev, stage, test) with it.